What Is Protopic® (tacrolimus)?

 How does Protopic work?

 Topical calcineurin inhibitors like Protopic, block calcineurin, a naturally produced chemical that activates T-cells.
 T-cells are a type of white blood cell involved in the immune system response.
-In AD, there is a dysfunction in the immune system causing excessive inflammation in the skin.
+In atopic dermatitis, there is a dysfunction in the immune system causing excessive inflammation in the skin.
 Topical calcineurin inhibitors block cytokines (chemical messengers) that trigger the inflammatory response.
-Once absorbed into the skin, topical calcineurin inhibitors reduce symptoms of AD like redness and itchiness.1,2
+Once absorbed into the skin, topical calcineurin inhibitors reduce symptoms of atopic dermatitis like redness and itchiness.1,2

 What are the possible side effects of Protopic?

 Common side effects experienced by patients using Protopic include skin burning or stinging when first applied.
 These side effects tend to lessen after several applications of the medication.
-People with acute or severe AD are at risk for infections in the areas of skin compromised by AD.
+People with acute or severe atopic dermatitis are at risk for infections in the areas of skin compromised by flares.
 Because of the immunosuppressant effects of Protopic, it is not recommended for use in people who have active skin infections.